lepealec/MSDS-6306-Second-Case-Study/MainProject.md

 ![](MainProject_files/figure-html/TotalWorkingYears-1.png)<!-- -->

-**Here we see that attrition generally decreases as total working years increases with an outlier at age 40.**
+**We see that attrition generally decreases as total working years increases with an outlier at age 40.**

 ```r